DEIS-Tools/upor/README.md

 user    0m4,465s
 sys     0m0,017s
 ```
+Observe that the number of stored states is 65583 and the user CPU time 4430ms, or one can use the independent measurement by `time` utility which states 4.465s.

 Evaluate a deadlock check on the same instance with **Partial Order Reduction** turned on, set the environment variables `UPPAAL_UPOR` and `UPPAAL_REACHABLEACT`, for example: